DBraun/DawDreamer/README.md

 Install [Python 3.8.x Windows x86-64](https://www.python.org/downloads/release/python-385/) to `C:/Python38`.
 Use [virtualenv](https://docs.python-guide.org/dev/virtualenvs/) to create a virtual environment:
 `python -m venv C:/Python38dawdreamer`

 In this repo, use `env.bat` to activate the virtual environment.
-In this window, install the python module requirements:
-`pip install -r requirements.txt`

 With the Projucer, open `DawDreamer.jucer`.
 Use it to create a Visual Studio solution and then build in Release mode.
 Note the post-build command, which moves the recently built `dawdreamer.dll` to `C:/Python38dawdreamer`.
+Also copy `thirdparty/libfaust/win-x64/Release/bin/faust.dll` to this directory.

 Now you can activate the virtual environment and import dawdreamer: